Wind-WindKids/winding/samples/sophieandwind/winter.md

 Sophie looked at him, puzzled.
 “What do you mean?
 How can you have an airplane?”

-"It's not possible in Paris, but here, in California, rules are not the same," he said, grinning,  “It’s an ultralight, an eGull, and there’s no restrictions for kids to fly it, rules are this way."
+"It's not possible in Paris, but here, in California, rules are not the same," he said, grinning,  “It’s an ultralight, an eGull, and there are no restrictions for kids to fly it, rules are this way."

 @image:
 The courtyard of a school.
 Children playing  A few trees, a low building with large windows, and bright blue sky overhead.
 Sophie and Wind crouched together, Wind animatedly explaining something, his hands gesturing.
 Sophie listens intently, her eyes wide with curiosity.